ResizeHeroImages-01.png

 VNS Therapy™ has proven safety and is well tolerated

-The most common side effects occur during stimulation and typically become less noticeable over time.11,12 The most common side effect of the surgical procedure is infection.13
+The most common side effects of VNS Therapy occur during stimulation and generally become less noticeable over time for most patients.10,12 Infection is the most common complication of the procedure.11

-VNS Therapy™ has no neurotoxic effects or drug interactions11,13
+VNS Therapy™ has no neurotoxic effects or drug interactions10,11

 VNS Therapy Safety Profile